tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

-I've written backend and frontend code like this either with `async` or not, I believed that "raw" `Promise`s were caveman some years ago, but found that can be leveraged to promote "more-functional" code.
+I've written backend and frontend code like this either with `async` or not, I believed that "raw" `Promise`s were caveman some years ago, but found that can be leveraged to promote "more functional" code.

 I have the conclusion that, **if writing imperative code is needed** for any reason (bounded to one function hopefully), **then it's the only way